List of DC Comics characters: M: Ginny McCree

-In the 1940s, Ginny McCree was part of Moxie Mannheim's Intergang branch and the love interest of Mike Gunn.
+Ginny "Torcher" McCree was a member of Moxie Mannheim's Intergang branch in the 1940s and the love interest of Mike Gunn.
 Upon her arrest, she was remanded to Arkham Asylum, where she died in 1943.
 In the present, Moxie has Dabney Donovan clone him and his dead gang members into new bodies, with McCree gaining pyrokinesis.

 McCree later springs Mike Gunn out of prison as they avoid the police.
-During the police chase, Gunn is wounded and ultimately dies from his wounds.
-McCree then commits suicide by self-immolation.
+After Gunn is shot and killed, McCree commits suicide by self-immolation.